Note: I’m flexible about a lot that’s on this page. If you have a suggestion, please contact me.

 I don’t open four card majors in 4th seat but some good players do.

 Double Raise: Weak.
 Promises four card support.
 When not vulnerable, can be very weak, but beware flat hands.
 Alerted.
 Works only when playing something else, e.g., bergen raises, for invitational raises.
 I’m sort of on the fence about what’s better, bergen raises plus weak jump raises, or the more standard invitational raises; today I prefer bergen but tomorrow I might feel differently, and if you have a strong preference either way I say go with it.
+These days many strong players have switched to playing the jump raise as mixed, hiving up the ability to jump with a weak hand unless you’re willing to commit to the four level; I’m not sure how I feel about this treatment.

 After Overcall: Weak.
 Regardless how you play your double raises in uncontested auctions, nearly everyone plays them weak in competition and you should too.
 Not alerted.